Two Bad Neighbors: George H. W. Bush

-There are also numerous references to events in George H. W. Bush's presidency, such as the vomiting incident at a Japanese banquet, the invasion of Panama to depose Manuel Noriega and the broken pledge not to raise taxes.
+There are numerous references to events in George H. W. Bush's presidency, such as the vomiting incident at a Japanese banquet, the invasion of Panama to depose Manuel Noriega and the broken pledge not to raise taxes.
+When Bush's memoirs are destroyed, a shred of paper briefly falls in front of the camera with the words "V.P.
+Quayle" and "embarrassment" legible.

 Grover Cleveland

 In response to George spanking Bart, Grandpa says: "Big deal!
 When I was a pup, we got spanked by presidents till the cows came home.
-Grover Cleveland spanked me on two non-consecutive occasions", referring to the only president to have served two non-consecutive terms in office.
+Grover Cleveland spanked me on two non-consecutive occasions", referring to the first president to have served two non-consecutive terms in office.

 TV

 The relationship between Bart and George is a homage to the United States television series Dennis the Menace from 1959, with the Bushes standing in for Dennis's elderly neighbors, the Wilsons.

 Music

 When Homer and Bart hand out fliers for the upcoming garage sale, Apu Nahasapeemapetilon is seen washing his car while singing Cheap Trick's 1979 song "Dream Police".

 Homer's song at the rummage sale is set to the tune of the songs "Big Spender" and "Stayin' Alive".